Using the Canon R5 with EF Lenses

 EF vs RF Canon Lenses

 When diving into the EF vs RF Canon Lenses debate, it’s crucial to understand the differences.
 RF lenses boast a 12-pin connection, unlike the 8-pin setup in EF lenses.
 This extra connectivity means RF lenses can transmit more data to the camera body at higher speeds.
 As a photographer, I appreciate how this translates to faster focusing, more accurate autofocus, and enhanced image stabilization.
-You really notice the the difference right away.
+You really notice the difference right away.

 Canon R5 with EF lens